-For ease of use, a template complaint form is included at the end of this procedure.
-If you require help in completing the form, please contact the school office.
-You can also ask third party organisations like the Citizens Advice to help you.
+For ease of use, a template complaint form is included at the end of this policy.
+If you require help in completing the form, or would like a word version to complete electronically, please contact the school office.
+You can also ask third party organisations like the Citizen's Advice Bureau to help you.